-AnAction.update()is called by the IntelliJ Platform framework to update the state of an action.
+AnAction.update()is called by the IntelliJ Platform framework to update an action state.
 The state (enabled, visible) of an action determines whether the action is available in the UI of an IDE.
-An object of type
+An object of the

-AnActionEventis passed to this method, and it contains the information about the current context for the action.
+AnActionEventtype is passed to this method and contains information about the current context for the action.
 Actions are made available by changing state in the Presentation object associated with the event context.
 As explained in Overriding the

 AnAction.update()Method, it is vital